snsanich/symfony-skeleton/README.md

  - [Docker Documentation](https://docs.docker.com/engine/misc/)
  - [Docker Compose Documentation](https://docs.docker.com/compose/)

+PHP container uses `boot.sh` as default command.
+It runs migrations ono startup.

 ### For MAC OSX users

 To run Docker images you should have linux kernel.
 This could be a tiny problem for Mac OSX users.
 We recommend to use [docker-machine](https://docs.docker.com/v1.8/installation/mac/) or [dinghy](https://github.com/codekitchen/dinghy).

+## Development

+### XDebug

+This projects template also includes xdebug extensions for remote debugging.
+To debug your application in PhpStorm you should configure remote server and []set path mapping](https://www.jetbrains.com/phpstorm/help/override-server-path-mappings-dialog.html) to `/srv` directory.

+In production environment xdebug is disabled.

 ## Deployment